Swatto86/EventSleuth/README.md

 - **Sources**: Filter by event sources (comma-separated)
 - **Maximum Results**: Limit the number of results returned (leave empty for unlimited)

+### Viewing Events in Windows Event Viewer

+1. After performing a search, click the "View" button on any event
+2. Windows Event Viewer will open and filter to show that specific event
+3. This allows you to see additional context and related events in the native viewer

 ### Exporting Results

 1. After performing a search, click "Export to CSV"
 2. Choose a location to save the file
-3. The CSV will include: Time, Severity, Event ID, Source, and Message
+3. The CSV will include: Time, Log Name, Source, Event ID, Event Type, Severity, Category, Record Number, Computer, and Message

 ### Changing Themes